-If you ever taste homemade pitas you will never settle for store-bought again!
-These homemade pitas are so soft and light and tasty . . . a heavenly pillow ready to be filled with a tasty filling or dipped in a delicious sauce.
+If you ever taste homemade pita bread you will never settle for store-bought again!
+This homemade pita recipe makes bread that is so soft, light and tasty . . . a heavenly pillow ready to be filled with a tasty filling or dipped in a delicious sauce.

 There are so many ideas you for pitas as a base.
 Here are a few to sample.